HemantAjmer/Deepseek-r1-Local/README.md

 # **DeepSeek AI Assistant**

 DeepSeek AI Assistant is a web application that integrates a chatbot with file processing capabilities.
 It allows users to upload and preview files, ask questions, and interact with AI in an intuitive interface.
+Using these steps you can run LLM locally.
+Make sure you have more than 16gb ram and atleast 8gb GPU.
+I would recomment atleast RTX 3080

 ---